samueleannulli/samueleannulli/README.md

 ## 🔭 I’m currently working on ...
 - @AMZL, Italy: Prototyping of activities aimed at saving energy with machine learning techniques.
 - @AMZL, Italy: Design and development of REST API services for data collection and processing in BMS Niagara systems and AWS services.
-- @Enerza Solutions, London UK: Design, development and management of technological solutions such as BMS Niagara4 in the AWS cloud.
+- @E.Solutions, London UK: Design, development and management of technological solutions such as BMS Niagara4 in the AWS cloud.

 ## 👩‍💻 Software Metrics & Analytics ...